 The Company's long-term debt is not recorded at fair value on a recurring basis, but is measured at fair value for disclosure purposes.
-The fair value of the Company's Term Loans (as defined in Note 10) is \$72.4 million and \$77.1 million and Revolving Commitments (as defined in Note 10) is \$181.0 million and \$181.0 million at May 1, 2016 and January 31, 2016, respectively, both of which are based on Level 2 inputs which are derived from transactions with similar amounts, maturities, credit ratings and payment terms.
+The fair value of the Company's Term Loans (as defined in Note 10) is \$67.8 million and \$77.1 million and Revolving Commitments (as defined in Note 10) is \$181.0 million as of both July 31, 2016 and January 31, 2016, respectively.
+These are based on Level 2 inputs which are derived from transactions with similar amounts, maturities, credit ratings and payment terms.